 *Note that the notion of inactivity is different for MBPs and senders, with also various degrees of reliability

 Better privacy will lead to better deliverability

 There have been several data privacy laws enacted in the last decade like GDPR(General Data Protection Regulation), CCPA (California Consumer Privacy Act), CASL (Canadian Anti-spam law) which have regulated the consent practices and the way marketers store consumer data.
-Now, it’s become imperative to know the data privacy laws in the countries where your emails are delivered.
+Leveraging a customer engagement platform that’s compliant with these regulations is now essential, especially if you’re sending emails internationally.
 If you have the right permission marketing practices and follow the jurisdictions, you will stay on the right side of the regulators.
 The way you collect your email data will have a bearing on your inbox delivery.
 As Matthew Vernhout, our VP of Deliverability puts it, privacy and consumer rights will drive how companies approach their customers.

 Matthew Vernhout, VP – Deliverability for North America – Netcore Solutions.

 With the fall of the safe harbor, the rise of the California Consumer Protection Act, and the California Privacy Rights Act coming in 2023 in California.
 2023 may be the year that the United States government also adopts a federal standard for privacy to strengthen ties with the European Union and work towards a global standard on privacy.